bachelor-2014/report/v2/scanning.md

 Finally we compared the two implemented algortihms in terms of both the resulting images and the performance.
 This was based on experiments run directly on the BeagleBone Black and on a reference laptop computer.
-The position based algorithms was found most suitable for the application, as it provided stable results and the by far best performance.
+The position based algorithm was found most suitable for the application, as it provided stable results and the by far best performance.
 The performance could be greatly enhanced by using a more powerful computer than the BeagleBone Black.